How to Help Employees Communicate by Email More Effectively

-Email is are still considered the primary communication tool in the business world.
+Email is still considered the primary communication tool in the business world.
 Today’s business landscape may have shifted further towards video conferences and short messaging platforms, but the majority of formal business communications are still conducted via email.
 There is no sign of emails being replaced by other means of communication either.

 Despite the common use of emails, not all professionals know how to use them properly.
 This is exactly why we still see mistakes such as incorrectly using CC instead of BCC happening in the real world.
 As an employer, you can play a more active role in helping employees communicate by email more effectively.